floriankulig/neural-navi/README.md

 **Multimodal Machine Learning Approach for Real-Time Critical Driving Situation Recognition in Preventive Driver Assistance Systems**

 Neural-Navi is a research project that combines camera data and vehicle telemetry to detect critical driving situations in real-time.
-The system aims to predict braking events 1-5 seconds in advance while considering realistic hardware constraints.
+The system predicts braking and coasting events 1-5 seconds in advance while considering realistic hardware constraints for automotive deployment.

 ## 🚀 Quick Start